clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 lambda-mesh-cat --urls http://localhost:5050
 ```

 The `--urls` param is optional.
-The tool will listed to port 5000 and 5001 by default.
+The tool will listen on port 5000 and 5001 by default.